Chardonnay vs Pinot Grigio vs Sauvignon Blanc: Finding the Best White Wine for You

 Both of these wines are grown all around the world in many of the same regions, including France, New Zealand, Australia, South Africa, and the United States.

-Sauvignon Blanc is a much more popular choice in Chile, whereas Chardonnay is more common in Italy, Canada, and certain parts of the United States.
+Sauvignon Blanc is a much more popular choice in Chile, whereas Chardonnay is more common in Italy, Canada, and the United States.

 Chardonnay vs Sauvignon Blanc: Tasting Notes

 Perhaps the easiest way to differentiate Chardonnay vs Sauvignon Blanc is to taste them.
-Chardonnay is richer and fuller-bodied, with a viscous mouthfeel.
-Sauvignon Blanc is more light, acidic, and herbaceous.
+Chardonnay is richer and fuller-bodied, sometimes with a viscous mouthfeel.
+Sauvignon Blanc can be more light, bright, and herbaceous.

 Both Chardonnay and Sauv Blanc are traditionally quite dry, but some Sauvignon Blancs contain residual sugar, making them sweeter.
-In fact, some are even so sweet they are dessert wines!
+Sauvignon Blanc can be made into a dessert wine, which is very sweet.

-Both wines are incredibly diverse when it comes to flavor, as they are both very expressive of their terroir.
+Both wines are incredibly diverse in flavor, as they are both very expressive of their terroir.
 In cool regions, Chardonnay will have a medium body, more acidity, and flavors of apple, pear, and green plum.
 A cool climate Sauv Blanc can have simultaneous hints of green apple and asparagus, or gooseberry and green bell pepper.

 In warm regions, Chardonnay develops more notes of banana, mango, melon, and fig, while a Sauvignon Blanc will have sweeter flavors of passionfruit, pineapple, or fresh peach.

-Another contributing factor to the taste of a wine is the material of the barrel it was fermented in.
-Those that were fermented in oak barrels – a common practice for Chardonnay winemakers – are referred to as “oaked.”
+Another contributing factor to the taste of a wine is the barrel in which it was fermented.
+Those that are fermented in oak barrels – a common practice for Chardonnay winemakers – are referred to as “oaked.”

-Sauv Blanc is usually fermented in stainless steel tanks in order to preserve the acidity of the wine.
-However, some winemakers choose to alter the flavor by experimenting with oak barrels.
+Sauv Blanc is usually fermented in stainless steel tanks in order to preserve the crisp zestiness of the wine.
+However, some winemakers choose to alter the flavor by experimenting with oak barrels to broaden and smooth the flavor profile.

-Wines that are oaked and have gone through the process known as malolactic fermentation will have softened acidity and notes of butter, vanilla, hazelnut, spice, or honey.
-Therefore, if you already like Chardonnay wine, the best Sauvignon Blanc for you might be an oaked one, as they will share some similar notes.
+Wines that are oaked and have often gone through a process known as malolactic fermentation will soften acidity and contribute notes of butter, vanilla, hazelnut, spice, or honey.
+Therefore, if you enjoy a classic New World Chardonnay, you might prefer a Sauvignon Blanc that has seen some oak, as they will share some similar notes.

 Chardonnay vs Sauvignon Blanc: Food Pairings